GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 - Linear allocator: Create a pool with linear algorithm and use it for much faster allocations and deallocations in free-at-once, stack, double stack, or ring buffer fashion.
 - Support for Vulkan 1.0, 1.1, 1.2, 1.3.
 - Support for extensions (and equivalent functionality included in new Vulkan versions):
+   - VK_KHR_dedicated_allocation: Just enable it and it will be used automatically by the library.
+   - VK_KHR_buffer_device_address: Flag `VK_MEMORY_ALLOCATE_DEVICE_ADDRESS_BIT_KHR` is automatically added to memory allocations where needed.
    - VK_EXT_memory_budget: Used internally if available to query for current usage and budget.
 If not available, it falls back to an estimation based on memory heap sizes.
-   - VK_KHR_dedicated_allocation: Just enable it and it will be used automatically by the library.
+   - VK_EXT_memory_priority: Set `priority` of allocations or custom pools and it will be set automatically using this extension.
    - VK_AMD_device_coherent_memory
-   - VK_KHR_buffer_device_address
 - Defragmentation of GPU and CPU memory: Let the library move data around to free some memory blocks and make your allocations better compacted.
 - Statistics: Obtain detailed statistics about the amount of memory used, unused, number of allocated blocks, number of allocations etc. - globally, per memory heap, and per memory type.
 - Debug annotations: Associate string with name or opaque pointer to your own data with every allocation.